 Certification renewal is a process whereby the certified professional demonstrates ongoing efforts to maintain and enhance the ability to perform in a competent manner.
 Certification renewal also assures the public that the certified professional remains committed to adhering to a code of ethics and standards of practice.

-The fee to renew each certification is $85.00 for two years; for individuals who hold more than one credential, the fee is $85.00 for the first credential plus $50.00 for each additional credential if renewed at the same time plus late fee(s), if applicable.
+The fee to renew each certification is $85 for two years.
+For individuals who hold more than one credential, the fee is $85 for the first credential plus $50 for each additional credential if renewed at the same time plus late fee(s), if applicable.

-If your certification is past due by 30 days or more up to 12 months past the expiration date, there is a late fee of $30.00 in addition to the $85.00 renewal fee.
-Certifications will not be renewed and will be considered void if past due more than 12 months.
-REQUIRED for all credentials expired 30 days or more up to 12 months past expiry date.
+If your certification is past due by 30 days or more up to 12 months past the expiration date, there is a late fee of $30 in addition to the $85 renewal fee.

-If you are past due by 12 months or more, please call us for more information.
+If you are past due by 12 months or more, please email firstname.lastname@example.org for more details.

 Yes.
 Your certification will expire two years following successful exam completion.
 AFPA certification ID number and validity dates are noted on the certificate.
 Learn more about recertification requirements.